Updated 06/09/2025

 Gross Domestic Product

+The second look at Q1 2025 GDP showed the economy contracted by -0.2%, slightly better than the initial read of -0.3%.
 The final revision of Q4 2024 GDP was raised a tenth of a percent to a 2.4% annualized pace.
 Q3 GDP showed the U.S. economy expanded at a frothy 3.1% annual pace in the third quarter, revised up from 2.8%.
 Q2 GDP grew at a 3.0% annual pace.
 Q1 2024GDP grew at a 1.4% pace due largely to much slower growth in consumer spending.
 The final revision of Q4 GDP rose to 3.4%.
 U.S. GDP grew at 4.9% annual pace in the third quarter.
 Q2 GDP grew at a 2.1% annualized rate but consumer spending turned out to be weaker than originally reported.
 The growth was driven by robust consumer and business spending.
 U.S. GDP increased at a 2.0% growth rate during Q1.
 GDP was trimmed again to a 2.6% pace during Q4.
 The increase in consumer spending was reduced in the latest estimate to 1% from 1.4% last month and an original 2.1%.
 The annual growth rate remained at 2.1% for 2022.

 Employment Data